BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/git.md

 * **Collaboration**: Developers can easily collaborate on code by "forking" a repository, making changes, and then submitting those changes back to the original repository through a "pull request".
 * **Issues**: Developers can track and manage bugs, feature requests, and other tasks by creating "issues" within a repository.
 * **Pull requests (PRs)**: Developers can submit changes to a repository by creating a "pull request", which can be reviewed and approved by other members of the development team.
-  Branching: Developers can create and work on multiple branches of a repository, allowing them to work on different features or bug fixes without affecting the main codebase.
+* **Branching**: Developers can create and work on multiple branches of a repository, allowing them to work on different features or bug fixes without affecting the main codebase.
 * **Wiki**: Developers can create a wiki for their repository to provide documentation and other information about the codebase.

 ## Install Git